 Product features can be a make or break deal for consumers considering purchasing your product.
 That’s why it is crucial to figure out what’s important to them by analyzing what features you have and comparing their intensity and usage relative to other product features you have.

 How Yogile doubled its conversion rate after discovering the Aha-moment and redesigning their user journey

-Yogile’s success story started when it only took 5 minutes for Yogile to run Templates and tie the analysis together.
+Yogile’s success story started when it only took 5 minutes for Yogile to run Insights and tie the analysis together.
 As a result, they doubled their conversion rate by discovering the Aha-moment and redesigning its user journey.
 Want to double your conversion too?
 Read how to do it in a few simple steps!

 You see a drop in sales for the last few days, and start to panic.
 By running a forecast you will know if this decrease in sales is expected or a real problem.
 A forecast may indicates that because of seasonality, your sales sales are always down 30% starting this time of the year.

 Amplitude recently announced their new Milestone Analysis.
 While doing this analysis can be useful in some cases, it’s nowhere close to uncovering your true aha-moment.
 Read why.

 Based on different sources and industries, the overall shopping cart abandonment rate is somewhere between 60% and 80%.
 We collected four of the most common ways to decrease the abandonment rate and dig into the problem a little deeper.